Tumminia whole-wheat spaghettoni pasta with lamb and artichokes.

 Pasta con agnello e carciofi.

-Lamb with artichokes is a traditional Sardinian dish, usually cooked during Easter.
-Since 4 million sheep live on Sardinia, it’s easy to find good quality fresh lamb meat there and lamb is an important ingredient in Sardinian cuisine.
+Lamb with artichokes is a traditional Sardinian dish, usually cooked at Easter.
+Since 4 million sheep live on Sardinia, it’s easy to find good quality fresh lamb meat there and, of course, lamb is an important ingredient in Sardinian cuisine.

 Other ingredients for pasta with lamb and artichokes.

 For the stock, I made lamb stock from the bones, as I used the meat from neck chops.
-You can use normal stock cubes.
-However, homemade lamb stock does give the sauce a richer flavour and isn’t difficult to do.
+You can use normal stock cubes or other meat broths.
+However, homemade lamb stock does give the sauce a richer flavour and isn’t difficult to make.

 In recent years, there has been a growth in demand for organic whole-wheat pasta here in Italy.
-There are now a number of pasta makers producing this type of pasta with different organic flours and it is also available online or in Italian speciality shops.
+There are now a number of pasta makers producing this type of pasta with different organic heritage flours and it is also available online or in Italian specialty shops.

 Tumminia is an ancient Sicilian grain which was grown in Sicily from the time of the ancient Greeks until the 1950s.
-Then production was largely abandoned in favour of other grains because Tumminia has to be grown organically and has a lower yield.
+Then, production was largely abandoned in favour of other grains because Tumminia has to be grown organically and has a lower yield.
 However, it has many health benefits for people with dietary problems.
 It is low in gluten and high in fibre and proteins.
 Plus, it also gives the pasta a slightly sweet flavour, thanks to the sweetness of the grain itself .

 Perfect for Easter lunch.